Annie Rose Briggs: 1930s

 In 1930, Annie Rose Briggs was back in the news again and said to be still searching for the lost mine.
 She had found two skeletons, and in a follow up investigation sheriff's deputies had located two more skeletons.
 "Remains of the other two men, whose ghosts, legend in the district has it, have stalked the canyon since they were slain there in 1878, were discovered last Saturday by Miss Annie L. Rose, who has devoted twenty years of her life in search for the Lost Padre.
 Yesterday's success in finding the skulls and several bones of the two other victims bears out the stories that have been current in the mountain fastness for half a century of the quadruple murder and the resultant loss to miners of the location of the tunnel from which came $800,000 in nearly pure gold quartz during two years and $93,000 in one strike on the last day it was worked, the day of the murders."

 "Everything went along fine until a man known as "Bronco Charlie" Riley - the bad man of the district - came over from his cabin and saw the golden wealth fairly pouring from the bore.
 Because he was known as a dangerous man Dr. Bragg let Riley act as superintendent over the Indian and the three Mexicans.
 He thought by letting Riley in on some of the gold he would not attempt to rob the workings.
 But on the day the $93,000 was known to have been rained the Indian and three Mexicans disappeared.
 The story of the mine, the murders, and the vast riches close at hand persisted with Miss Rose, never for an instant doubting its authenticity."

 "It was Doc Benjamin Franklin Bragg, an associate of "Lucky" Baldwin of racehorse fame, who revealed to Miss Rose in 1915, before he died, the mine's approximate location.
 Doc had gained riches in the mine but died a pauper, and was afraid to go back.
-Miss Rose filed claims on the territory an set to work.
+Miss Rose filed claims on the territory and set to work.
 Two days ago, digging near the site of an old Indian camping ground, she found the skulls."